ANiggemann/ANI-Camera-Remote/README.md

 * Compile the file ANI_CameraRemote.ino in the Arduino IDE and upload it to your ESP8266 device simply by pressing CTRL-U in the IDE
   * Sometimes you had to adjust the upload speed (in "Tools" in the IDEs menu)
 * Connect the GPIO2 of the ESP8266 device to your remote release
-  * GPIO2 is the fifth pin (from the top, antenna facing up, usb facing down) on the right side of the module
+  * GPIO2 is the fifth pin (from the top, antenna facing up, USB facing down) on the right side of the module
   * Best practice is to buy a cable with a camera connector on one end and a separate connector on the push button end (e.g. 3.5mm jack plug)
   * Connect a matching jack to GPIO2
   * Connect your remote release cable to the jack and the other end to your camera